HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a developer or tester, I want buttons to spawn OL or Trunk NPCs so I can quickly test behavior.
   - *Success*: Clicking **NPC1** spawns an OL from the right; clicking **NPC2** spawns a Trunk from the left.

+- **URS-023: Developer-spawned NPC proportions (developer/tester only)**
+  - *Scenario*: Developers or testers spawn NPCs via the debug panel.
+  - *User story*: As a developer or tester, I want spawned NPCs to appear at normal width so visuals match standard gameplay.
+  - *Success*: NPCs spawned from the panel match the aspect ratio of regular spawns.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**